lukelast/ktp-login-react/README.md

 # ktp-login-react

 A comprehensive React authentication library powered by Firebase.
 Provides pre-built components and hooks for implementing login flows with multiple OAuth providers and email/password authentication.
-Ships as a dual-module library (ESM + CJS) with TypeScript declarations.
+Ships as an ESM library with TypeScript declarations.

 Designed to work with the [ktp-gcp-auth](https://github.com/lukelast/ktor-plus) backend library from the ktor-plus project.